stevendanna/tmux/README.md

 - `node['tmux']['install_method']` - source or package, uses the appropriate recipe.
 - `node['tmux']['version']` - version of tmux to download and install from source.
 - `node['tmux']['checksum']` - sha256 checksum of the tmux tarball
+- `node['tmux']['configure_options']` - array of command line options passed as arguments to the configure script when installing from source.

 Usage